 It is important to remember that there is a need to apply Trustworthy AI principles on this nexus for the consumers to have more confidence and trust in the solutions leveraging these platforms.
 There has been a lot of research done in various research papers, but it has yet to be done in conjunction with a nexus of these technologies likes of Blockchain, AI, IoT, and cloud.

-This proposal aims to study and understand to what extent blockchain technology can be used to enable the requirements of Trustworthy AI.
+This proposal aims to study and understand to what extent blockchain technology can be used to enable the principles of Trustworthy AI.

 What are the research questions that you will attempt to answer?
 (200 words)